 What is a bridge loan?

-A bridge loan is a sum of money that a bank loans to cover the interim period between two transactions, usually the buying of one home and the selling of another.
+A bridge loan is a sum of money that the bank loans to cover the interim period between two transactions, usually the buying of one home and the selling of another.
 They’re “secured” loans, meaning you have to put up collateral (usually the existing home) so the lender’s interests are protected.

-Bridge loans arise most often when a homeowner buys a different house before she’s sold her existing one.
+Bridge loans arise most often when a homeowner buys a different house before she’s sold her current home.
 The loan “bridges” the period when she owns two homes.

 If you hear the terms “bridging financing,” “bridging loan,” “swing loan,” “gap financing” or “interim financing” they’re all the same thing: bridge loans.Click here to see if you're eligible for a bridge loan.

 Home sellers are currently in a strong position to hold out for the best possible deal.
 And they’re much less likely to wait for a buyer to sell his existing home.

 A bridge loan helps with cash flow and gives the buyer the ability to make an offer that is not contingent on selling a home thereby having better odds of getting the offer accepted.

 You can use bridge loans in a couple of ways.
 If you can afford it, you can borrow the down payment on the new property and then carry the costs of two mortgages and the bridge loan.
-Or you might be able to pay off your entire existing mortgage, plus your down payment on the new home, with a bigger bridge loan.
+Or you might be able to pay off your entire first mortgage, plus your down payment on the new house, with a bigger bridge loan.